Deceased Estate Clearance Service Melbourne

-- After an initial telephone discussion to clarify objectives & the level of care required, Mary visits the property to identify priorities, agree on a Plan of Action & provide a Fee Estimate (please check if we provide free fee estimates in your area)
+- After an initial telephone discussion to clarify objectives and the level of care required, Mary often visits the property to identify priorities, agree on a Plan of Action and provide a Fee Estimate (please check if we provide free fee estimates in your area)

-- Ensuring bequests & family items are identified, allocated & actioned
+- Ensuring bequests and family items are identified, allocated and actioned

-- Identifying items that can be sold & assessing best avenues to sell
+- Identifying items that can be sold and assessing best avenues to sell

-- Donating, recycling & repurposing items when possible
+- Donating, recycling and repurposing items when possible

 - Dealing with a loved one’s belongings

-You can rest assured that your loved one’s home and possessions will be treated with care and respect (even if items have to go to the tip, it can be painful & you may not want to see).
-At all times we represent our client’s interests with grace, kindness, respect, honesty and integrity (in 2013 we found $19,600 in a home and returned it to the executor)
+You can rest assured that your loved one’s home and possessions will be treated with care and respect.
+At all times we represent our client’s interests with grace, kindness, respect, honesty and integrity (in 2013 we found $19,600 in a home and returned it to the executor).

 allsorters – deceased estate clearance Melbourne specialists

-** We receive many calls each week from those who want to sell items within the home.
+** We receive many inquiries from those who want to sell items within the home.
 We are not dealers and unfortunately we do not visit properties for “free” to provide valuations or buy items.
 As part of our home sorting services, we work with clients to assess and organise the best avenues for selling items.
 Check out the reality of selling stuff on Mary’s blog